madeyexz/Spotify_Alarm_AppleScript/README.md

-# Launch and Play Spotify at Specific Time
+# Launch and Play Spotify at Specific Time (Make Spotify a Computer-based Alarm)
 ---
 **Please note that the methods discussed are only applicable to macOS users**.